Kamirus/purescript-selda/guide/SimpleE2E.md

     \{ pid } → pure { numberOfOwners: count pid }
   ```

-In the query above, when we use `personId` instead of `pid` in the result or include `id` in the result we will get following error message:
+In the query above, when we use `personId` instead of `pid` in the result or include `id` in the result we get following error message:

   ```
   No type class instance was found for